Hunting Regulations & Requirements

 For information on license requirements, license exemptions, and hunter education requirements, see License Information.

 Unlawful Purchase of License

 Any person who obtains a license under an assumed name or makes a materially false statement to obtain a license is guilty of a felony and shall be subject to a fine of two thousand dollars ($2,000) and/or can be imprisoned for a term of one (1) year.

 Legal shooting hours for resident game are one-half (1/2) hour before sunrise to one-half (1/2) hour after sunset.
 Legal shooting hours for migratory birds are one-half (1/2) hour before sunrise to sunset.

-For description of legal bucks, see White-tailed Deer Management Zones.
+For description of legal bucks, see White-tailed Deer Management Units in White-tailed Deer Hunting.
 Raccoon, fox, opossum, beaver, nutria, coyotes, and bobcats may be legally hunted at night, with or without the use of a light and with dogs, except during the spring turkey season.
 Hunters may hunt raccoon with dogs during the spring turkey season with a permit issued from MDWFP.
 These permits may be obtained online at mdwfp.com.

 Landowners, leaseholders, or their designated agents may take nuisance animals year-round on lands owned or leased by them.
 Beaver, coyotes, nutria, fox, skunk, and wild hogs are classified as nuisance species and can be taken year round by licensed hunters subject to applicable regulations (see MDWFP Rule 7.1).